realliyifei/realliyifei.github.io/README.md

 ## Dev

-1. During development, per the [original readme](neuromorphism-README.md), we should type `gulp` in terminal to display the html in browser.
+1. During development, we should develop index.html in the src folder.
+Per the [original readme](neuromorphism-README.md), we should type `gulp` in terminal to display the html in browser.
 2. After development, we should run `sh deploy.sh` to minify and deploy to the homepage.
 How to know it is minified successfully?
 We can check whether it can be previewed via the side of vscode.
 However, note that a few components might be not perfect, as the best display is always via the browser.

 ## Info